MicrosoftDocs/nav-content/dynamics-nav-app/across-how-to-set-up-electronic-document-sending-and-receiving.md

 ---
-    title: How to Set Up Electronic Document Sending and Receiving | Microsoft Docs
+    title: How to Set Up Electronic Document Sending and Receiving
     description: As an alternative to emailing as file attachments, you can send and receive business documents electronically.
     author: SorenGP